TFL history

 Then, Lacy even topped that by releasing the first product of TFL Films, a 20-minute video about the start of the league: "While Tony Slept: The Times Football League Story."

-Still not content with what they had created, the two TFL masterminds put together a web site, so owners and other interested parties could follow their favorite fantasy football league on the World Wide Web.
+Still not content with what they had created, the two TFL masterminds put together a web site, so owners and other interested parties could follow their favorite fantasy football league on this new thing called the World Wide Web.

 On the field the TFL also reached new heights.
 Marley owner Michele Fetsko, who faced much abuse for being the only woman in the league, shut the sexist pigs up by winning the points scoring championship and taking her team all the way to Sweeney Bowl VI.
-She not only won it, but she scored a TFL record 722 points.
+She not only earned a berth in the title game, but she scored a TFL record 722 points.

-Other teams that had great seasons were the Dutch Harbor Dawgs, who finished with the best regular season record and the Dugway Experiments, who finished third behind the Wailers and Dawgs in a tight points scoring battle.
-All three teams broke the previous TFL record for points scored in a season.
+Other teams that had great seasons were the Dutch Harbor Dawgs, which finished with the best regular season record and the Dugway Experiments, who finished third behind the Wailers and Dawgs in a tight points scoring battle.
+All three teams broke the previous TFL record for points scored in a season, marking an end to the dead-ball era and the start of a new scoring frenzy.

 East Hartford won the woeful Kotter Division and a Congressional panel is looking into the Barbarino Division title won by Bagdad.
-No one except Bagdad owner Lacy can believe the Newts beat out the Test Tubes for the divisional crown.
-The key?
-Dugway lost four games by a total of eight points.
+The Slugs only won the division because Dugway lost four games by a total of eight points.

 However, the T. Rex Trophy goes to an unlikey winner, Nate Sagan for leading the Anchorage Kitchen to a victory over the Wailers.
-Sagan completed only his second season in the TFL, proving once again luck beats brains in the playoffs.
+It was Sagan's second season in the TFL, proving once again luck beats brains in the playoffs.

 For the first time in TFL history, all the teams from the previous season returned, showing the stability and maturity of the league.